 How do I pay for services?

 Payment is expected at the time of service in the form of cash, check, or debit/credit card.
 CHWS does not bill insurance companies.
 Students are permitted three weeks to settle accounts.
 After three weeks, charges are sent to student accounts with a $10 transfer fee.
-Only the student is allowed to pay for CHWS visits unless a release of information is signed naming a parent as bill payer.
-Students have access to itemized receipts through their CHWS Communication Portal that they may submit for potential reimbursement to their insurance companies as out of pocket claims.
+Only the student can pay for CHWS visits unless a release of information is signed, naming a parent as the bill payer.
+Students can access itemized receipts through their CHWS Communication Portal that they may submit for potential reimbursement to their insurance companies as out of pocket claims.

 - Initial and ongoing counseling appointments are FREE.
-However, you will be charged $25 for missed counseling appointments or cancellations less than 24 hours before the appointment time.
+However, you will be charged $25 for missed counseling and group appointments or cancellations less than 24 hours before the appointment time.

-- Specialized assessments that are sanctioned by Student Conduct (e.g. mandated substance use and anger management evaluations) are $75.
+- Specialized assessments sanctioned by Student Conduct (e.g., mandated substance use and anger management evaluations) are $75.
 Decrease Your Risk Training (DYRT) classes are $50.

-- The psychiatric visit fees are $65 for initial, 50-minute sessions and $35 for follow up, 30-minute appointments.
+- The psychiatric visit fees are $65 for initial, 50-minute sessions and $40 for follow-up, 30-minute appointments.
 The no show fees for the psychiatric appointments are $100 for initial sessions and $50 for follow up visits.